2025-26 Upper School Curriculum Guide

 - Selected Works: Students submit 5 digital images of their work and commentary online to demonstrate skillful synthesis of materials, processes, and ideas.
 Works may come from the Sustained Investigation section, but they do not have to.

 All students enrolling in this AP Studio Art class will be required to complete work over the summer between 11th and 12th grade.
 This work will be assigned by the instructor in June and will be designed to develop the student’s capacity for independent work and technical competency.
 All students approved for and enrolled in this course are required to submit an AP portfolio in May.
-(1 unit; Grade 12; prerequisites: Two introductory courses from among Painting 1, Drawing 1, or Digital Painting 1; and Painting 2 and Drawing 2; department approval required)
+(1 unit; Grade 12; prerequisites: Drawing and Painting and 1, and Drawing and Painting 2, and Honors Drawing and Painting (department approval required)

 ARCHITECTURE

-Architecture class will explore the design process from concept development to an architectural proposal.
-This is a critique-based studio class in which students will acquire an architectural vocabulary of analysis techniques and design methodology for real-world scenarios.
-Design skills will be taught through lectures, precedent studies, and the fabrication of conceptual work through two and three-dimensional media.
-Students can utilize critical thinking and analytical approaches to develop projects for diverse building prototypes.
-Concepts will be articulated through programmatic and circulation diagrams, urban mapping, digital illustration, and three-dimensional modeling.
-The course will emphasize creativity and experimentation within the design process.
+Design skills will be introduced through lectures, precedent studies, and the fabrication of conceptual work in both two- and three-dimensional media.
+Concepts will be expressed through programmatic and circulation diagrams, digital illustration, and three-dimensional modeling.
+The course will encourage creativity, experimentation, and innovation within the design process.

-Students will develop a series of small-scale design schemes that explore different architectural programs and prototypes.
-They will learn to develop concepts that explore how the human body moves through space and interacts with infrastructure and the environment.
-We will also look at how the environment and socio-political context affect the development of specific architectural programs.
-In addition, we will explore how materials, structure, and space inform human interaction and perception.
+Students will produce a series of small-scale design studies exploring different architectural programs and prototypes.
+They will consider how the human body moves through space, how people interact with their surroundings, and the infrastructure.
+We will also examine how materials, structure, and spatial design influence human interaction and perception.

-The course will also examine architects’ buildings and theories that have influenced the development and design of buildings worldwide in the 20th and 21st centuries, emphasizing the last 50 years.
-Students will be evaluated on their process, including demonstrating critical thinking through analysis and design outcomes outlined in the course standards.
-In addition, students will present a comprehensive portfolio of their entire process through a slide presentation.
+Students will be evaluated on both their process and outcomes, demonstrating critical thinking through analysis and design work.
+At the end of the course, students will present a comprehensive portfolio documenting their entire process in a slide presentation.
 (1/2 unit; fall and spring; Grades 9, 10, 11, 12; no prerequisite)

 CERAMICS / SCULPTURE 1